Fundamental Distortion Limits of Analog-to-Digital Compression: Lossy Compression of Finite Dimensional Signals

-When $\mathbf y$ can be encoded using a code of no more than $R$ bits per number of source realization, the minimal distortion cannot be smaller than the iDRF of $\mathbf x$ given $\mathbf y$, denoted by $D_{\bf x| \bf y}(R)$.
-This iDRF is given by the following parametric expression \cite{berger1971rate}
+where $\Sigma_{X^n|Y^m}$ is the conditional covariance matrix of $X^n$ given $Y^m$.
+When $Y^m$ is encoded using a code of no more than $nR$ bits, the minimal distortion cannot be smaller than the indirect DRF of $X^n$ given $Y^m$, denoted by $D_{X^n|Y^m}(R)$.
+This function is given by the following parametric expression \cite{1057738}